ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | If everything goes well, `ng serve` has started the web server.
 You can open your app at
 | <a href="http://localhost:4200" target="_blank">localhost:4200</a>.
 |
-| As a next step, let's add the ag-Grid NPM packages. run the following command in `my-app` (you may need a new instance of | the terminal):
+| As a next step, let's add the AG Grid NPM packages. run the following command in `my-app` (you may need a new instance of | the terminal):
 |
 | ```bash
 | npm install --save ag-grid-community ag-grid-angular